Sunday, January 16, 2011

 This all started when we got an anonymous comment back on December 28 asking, “I am wondering where the information came from then, about Nimrod dying on Dec.25th, and he announced that people would put up a tree and decorate it every year on the day he died.”
 So that’s what we’ve been investigating.

 In part 2, we learned that there was a tree mentioned in the ancient myth of Osiris, but determining what kind of tree that was is quite difficult.
 The leading contenders are Heather and Sycamore.
-The tree wasn't decorated; it held up a palace roof for the king of Phoenicia.
+The tree was not decorated; it held up a palace roof for the king of Phoenicia.
 Also, neither the birthday nor date of death involved were in December.
 Not by a long shot.

 In this post, I would like to do a little textual criticism on Herbert Armstrong’s “The Plain Truth About Christmas” and Alexander Hislop’s “The Two Babylons.”
+This might not be absolutely necessary, but I like to finish what I start and have things wrapped up.

 We were led to a quote from Armstrong’s “The Plain Truth About Christmas” which says this: